How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Preoperative diagnostics

-Before any endoprosthesis, a series of medical examinations are conducted to minimize risk and optimize the procedure.
+Before any endoprosthesis is implanted, a series of medical examinations are conducted to minimize risk and optimally plan the procedure.

 These include: